-- Formation of Environment Policy and communicated to all faculties and other staff members. - Environmental Monitoring i.e. (Ambient Air Quality monitoring, D.G set monitoring, Water monitoring) need to be conducted by approved laboratory with frequency of six month. - Reduction in use of paper work by go digital system. - Need of installation of roof top solar panels. - Increase in Environmental promotional activities for spreading awareness at campus. - As practically feasible avoid use of personal vehicles inside the campus.
+- Formation of Environment Policy and communicated to all faculties and other staff members. - Environmental Monitoring i.e. (Ambient Air Quality monitoring, D.G set monitoring, Water monitoring) need to be conducted by approved laboratory with frequency of six month. - Reduction in use of paper work by go digital system. - Increase in Environmental promotional activities for spreading awareness at campus. - As practically feasible avoid use of personal vehicles inside the campus.